 Guillaume de Machaut was one of the most accomplished poets and composers of the late medieval period.
 He lived from 1300 to 1377 and during his lifetime he penned down a rich body of poetry by making many stylistic innovations.

 As a composer of music, Machaut was one of the most notable figures of the Ars Nova musical style which defined music in France and southern Europe in the late medieval period.
 As a poet, his standing was equally high and notable poets in later centuries, such as Chaucer in England, would be significantly influenced by his poetic works.

 Guillaume de Machaut was born in 1300 in France.
-From an early age of 23, he became attached to the royal court of John I, King of Bohemia and the Count of Luxembourg, whom he served as a secretary.
+From the early age of 23, he became attached to the royal court of John I, King of Bohemia, and the Count of Luxembourg, whom he served as a secretary.
 As part of the royal court of John I, Machaut would travel extensively around Europe and visit many places.

 Machaut also composed a wide number of sacred musical pieces.
 Among his secular musical pieces, the most well-known is the ‘Mass of Our Lady’, the first cyclical mass to have been composed by a single composer.